Fredericka G. Liggins

 Background

 Fredericka Liggins has a doctorate in Adult Education from National Louis University in Chicago, Illinois.
-Her master’s degree in Counseling and Student Personnel Services was completed at Fordham University.
+Her master of science in education is from Fordham University with a concentration in Counseling and Student Personnel Services.
 She has counseled and taught both traditional-aged and adult college students for over three decades, in both private and public higher education institutions.
-Much of her counseling expertise has been in the area of career development.
+Much of her counseling expertise is in career development.

-Dr. Liggins is a recipient of the 2018 Hunter Travel Award for her September 2017 conference presentation, “Then and Now—An Adult Education Pioneer: Arturo (Arthur) Schomburg and His Community Education Legacy—The Schomburg Center for Research in Black Culture” at the 102nd conference of the Association for the Study of African American Life and History.
+Dr. Liggins is a recipient of the 2023-2024 Hunter Travel Award for her attendance at the 2024 National Organization for Student Success conference in February.
+In 2018 she was the recipient of the Hunter Travel Award for her September 2017 conference presentation, “Then and Now—An Adult Education Pioneer: Arturo (Arthur) Schomburg and His Community Education Legacy—The Schomburg Center for Research in Black Culture” at the 102nd conference of the Association for the Study of African American Life and History.
 The theme of the conference was The Crisis in Black Education.

 Education